cefriel/coney/README.md

 ### Deployment

 The provided docker-compose file is configured to launch a local instance of Coney.
+We assume [Docker](https://docs.docker.com/get-docker/) is up and running on your machine.
+Then execute the following commands to launch Coney:

 ```
 sh coney.sh build
 sh coney.sh up